-Oragenics, Inc. (formerly known as Oragen, Inc.) (the "Company" or "we") was incorporated in November, 1996; however, operating activity did not commence until 1999.
-We are focused on the development of the NT-CoV2-1 intransal vaccine candidate to combat the novel Severe Acute Respiratory Syndrome coronavirus ("SARS-CoV-2") coronavirus pandemic and the further development of effective treatments for novel antibiotics against infectious disease.
+Oragenics, Inc. (the "Company" or "we") is focused on the development of the NT-CoV2-1 intranasal vaccine candidate to combat the novel Severe Acute Respiratory Syndrome coronavirus ("SARS-CoV-2") and further development of effective treatments for novel antibiotics against infectious disease.